the fresh films reviews

 Review

-Alan Alda's warmth and authenticism keeps this otherwise too gullible, naïve and simplified film about the loss of one's mental capacity at a watchable level - for a while.
-Both Alda's character, an ageing Alzheimer victim, and his nephew (Matthew Broderick) suffering from memory loss after a head injury, are interesting characters, but director Terry Kinney (of the Steppenwolf Theatre) doesn't give them more than a third of a film to develop and batter each other, to use a term fitting the remaining plot of Diminished Capacity, which is centered around baseball memorabilia - and in the goofiest possible manner.
+Alan Alda's warmth and authenticity keeps this otherwise too gullible, naïve and simplified film about the loss of one's mental capacity at a watchable level – for a while.
+Both Alda's character, an ageing Alzheimer victim, and his nephew (Matthew Broderick), suffering from memory loss after a head injury, are interesting characters, but director Terry Kinney (of the Steppenwolf Theatre) doesn't give them more than a third of a film to develop and batter each other, to use a term fitting the remaining plot of Diminished Capacity, which is centered around baseball memorabilia – and in the goofiest possible manner.
 Alda, thinking he has a valuable vintage baseball card, takes Broderick and his stock love interest Charlotte (Virginia Madsen) to a memorabilia expo in Chicago, and after that, it all goes haywire.
-The comedy is forced and badly timed, and the film struggles to retain the truthful string it seemed to have created early in.
-In the end, the film has little more to offer than a frenzy of badly drawn supporting characters and more or less ridiculous complications.
+The comedy is forced and badly timed, and the film struggles to retain the truthful thread it seemed to have created early in.
+In the end, Diminished Capacity has little more to offer than a frenzy of badly drawn supporting characters and more or less ridiculous complications.

-Copyright © 15.8.2012 Fredrik Gunerius Fevang
+Copyright © 15.08.2012 Fredrik Gunerius Fevang

 [BACK TO INDEX]